Coal Creek sewer upgrade

 Protecting the Coal Creek Natural Area

 The existing Coal Creek Trunk is approximately 2.5 miles long and primarily follows the banks of Coal Creek in the Coal Creek Natural Area between Newcastle and I-405.
 King County is evaluating options to move the pipe away from the Creek to protect this sensitive environmental area.
-The preferred route for the new sewer runs west of Coal Creek Parkway SE between I-405 and the parking lot at the Upper Coal Creek West Trail Trailhead.

 Additional information about the project area is needed before King County can finalize the route for the sewer upgrade.
 Over the next year, King County will study soils, groundwater, sensitive environmental areas and areas of cultural significance in the project area to confirm that the sewer can be built along the preferred route.
 We expect to finalize the route by late 2018.